citp/privacy-policy-historical/g/go/goo/goodsearch.com.md

-> *The following text is extracted and transformed from the goodsearch.com privacy policy that was archived on 2018-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180531084449id_/https%3A//www.goodsearch.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the goodsearch.com privacy policy that was archived on 2018-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181226023632id_/https%3A//www.goodshop.com/privacy) for the most accurate reproduction.*

-# goodsearch - privacy policy
+# Goodshop - privacy policy

 #### Last Updated August 28, 2017